Worksheet: Describing Health

 Which of the following is not an example of diseases interacting?

-- AThe human papillomavirus infection can trigger changes in cells that cause cervical cancers.
+- DThe human papillomavirus infection can trigger changes in cells that cause cervical cancers.

-- DHaving HIV makes a person more likely to catch colds, the flu, or tuberculosis.
+- EHaving HIV makes a person more likely to catch colds, the flu, or tuberculosis.

 Which of the following could negatively affect a person’s mental well-being?